Global analysis of regulatory network dynamics: equilibria and saddle-node bifurcations: DSGRN and the Toggle Switch

 One of the aims of this paper is to develop a general procedure by which we can begin with the information from the DSGRN computations on the Toggle Switch and build up towards more complicated systems of ODEs.
 Figure~\ref{fig:strategy} is meant to provide intuition concerning the approach we take.
 Consider an eight-dimensional slice of DSGRN parameter space $\Xi_{\text{TS}}$ through regions $R(4)$, $R(5)$, and $R(6)$.
 As indicated in Figure~\ref{fig:TS} DSGRN identifies bistability for $R(5)$ and monostability for $R(4)$ and $R(6)$.
 For simplicity we assume $d=d_{1,2}=d_{2,1}$.
 By \cite{duncan:gedeon:kokubu:mischaikow:oka} and as indicated by the gray regions the equilibria identified by DSGRN persist for $d$ sufficiently large.
 For $d=1$ equation \eqref{eq:Toggle_ODEs} has a unique equilibrium.
 As a consequence the bistability exhibited in $R(5)$ for large $d$ must fail for some value of $d>1$.
 The generic expectation is that bistability is lost via a saddle-node bifurcation and thus there should be an nine-dimensional surface in $\Lambda_{\text{TS}}$ the parameter space for \eqref{eq:Toggle_ODEs} on which this bifurcation occurs.
 Two simplified scenarios for the structure of this surface are shown in Figure~\ref{fig:strategy}: the solid curve and the dashed curve.
 The solid curve is meant to suggest that if a saddle-node bifurcation occurs then the $\Xi_{\text{TS}}$ parameters lie in $R(5)$, whereas the dashed curve suggest that the $\Xi_{\text{TS}}$ parameters may lie in $R(4)$ or $R(6)$.
+Another way of stating this is that we want to measure how saddle-node bifurcations in an explicit ODE system differ from the predicted DSGRN \emph{saddle-node bifurcation edge}.

 To test which of these scenarios is more appropriate we consider curves through parameter space parameterized by $d$.
 Given a curve of the form $\curve_a$ we expect to see no saddle-node bifurcation if the solid curve applies and two saddle-node bifurcations if the dashed curve applies.
 In addition, if the solid curve applies then we expect that the value of $d$ at which the saddle-node bifurcation occurs for curves of the form $\curve_b$ will decrease as a function of the distance the $X_i$ parameter is from the boundary of $R(4)$ or $R(5)$.
 As indicated in Section~\ref{sec:toggle_switch} it appears that the solid curve provides the better intuition.
 What is perhaps more surprising is that there exist curves $\curve_c$ along which isolas (demarcated by the dash-dot curve) of equilibria appear, i.e., as $d$ is decreased two equilibrium appear and then the same two equilibrium disappear via a saddle-node bifurcation.